georust/proj/README.md

 # Requirements

-By default, this crate depends on a pre-built `libproj`, accessed by the [`proj-sys`](proj-sys) crate, so PROJ v7.1.x must be present on your system.
+By default, this crate depends on a pre-built `libproj`, accessed by the [`proj-sys`](proj-sys) crate: if PROJ v7.1.x is present on your system and can be located by the build script, it will be used.
+As a fallback, `libproj` will be built from source.
 While this crate may be backwards-compatible with older PROJ 7 and PROJ 6 versions, this is neither tested nor supported.

 ## Feature Flags